rustprooflabs/pgosm-flex/docs/src/README.md

 This project provides a curated set of Lua and SQL scripts to clean and organize the most commonly used OpenStreetMap data, such as roads, buildings, and points of interest (POIs).

-The recommended way to use PgOSM Flex is via the PgOSM Docker image [hosted on Docker Hub](https://hub.docker.com/repository/docker/rustprooflabs/pgosm-flex).
+Running PgOSM Flex is easy via the PgOSM Docker image [hosted on Docker Hub](https://hub.docker.com/repository/docker/rustprooflabs/pgosm-flex).

-Basic usage instructions are included in this README.md file, full Docker usage instructions are available in [docs/DOCKER-RUN.md](docs/DOCKER-RUN.md).
+1. The [quick start](QUICK-START.md) shows how easy it is to get started
+1. Change how PgOSM Flex runs with [common customizations](COMMON-CUSTOMIZATION.md)
+1. [Customize layersets](LAYERSETS.md) to change what data you load

+## Project goals

+* High quality spatial data
+* Reliable
+* Easy to customize
+* Easy to use

 ## Project decisions